shakeel-faiz/FF/01Jan-22/04-fig-matlab.md

 You can also save it as a FIG file using the `savefig` function.
 Choose a filename and provide the extension '.fig':

+## How to open a FIG file?

+To open a FIG file in MATLAB, follow these steps:

+1.  **Open MATLAB:** Start MATLAB on your computer.

+2.  **Navigate to the "PLOTS" tab:** Click on a plot in the "PLOTS" tab, selecting the type of plot you want.

+3.  **Open a FIG file:**

+    -   Go to the "File" menu.
+    -   Choose "Open."
+    -   Navigate to the location where your FIG file is saved, select it, and click "Open."

+Alternatively, you can use the `openfig` function in MATLAB:

+## References